6 Conclusions, applications, and perspectives

 6.1 Summary of the main contributions

 At the microscale (Chapter 4), we investigated the role played by elastic interactions in the synchronisation of the cross-bridges conformational changes.
-The strength of these elastic interactions competes with the thermal agitation, which generate phase transitions analog to the ferromagnetic to paramagnetic transition of the Curie-Weiss model.
+The strength of these elastic interactions competes with the thermal agitation, which generate a phase transition analog to the ferromagnetic to paramagnetic transition of the Curie-Weiss model.
 We discuss the implication of such synchronisation on the behavior of sarcomeres submitted to fast load changes, which we show to be ensemble-dependent.
-We presented a direct applciation of this work where we show the effect of long-range mechanical interaction on the fine tuning of the SNARE machinery in the process of neurotransmitter release.
+We presented a direct application of this work where we show the effect of long-range mechanical interaction on the fine-tuning of the SNARE machinery in the process of neurotransmitter release.

 Linking the nanoscale to the macroscale within a genuinely multiscale framework is where major efforts remain to be made (Chapter 5).
-Recent experimental studies have shed light on the essential role played by structural proteins in regulation processes involving long-range mechanical feedback loops.
+Recent experimental studies have shed light on the essential role played by the cytoskeletal proteins in regulation processes involving long-range mechanical feedback loops within and in between contractile units.
 The nature of the internal elastic coupling can make difficult to define adequate “small parameters” necessary for applying standard upscaling techniques.
 A fully detailed 3D representation of the sarcomeric internal structure is possible but at a very high numerical cost, so new reduced models will have to be developed.

 6.2 Applications